Are you a Digital Nomad or looking for a job in Kuala Lumpur & researching the cost of living in KL?

-You need a household income of about RM 12k to live comfortably in Kuala Lumpur, Malaysia without children.
+From my estimation, you’ll need a monthly household income of RM 12,000 (USD 2,700) to live ‘comfortably’ in Kuala Lumpur, Malaysia, without children.

 How did I come up with this number?